cathydutton/cathydutton.github.io/_drafts/2017-03-27-what-comes-first-the-user-or-the-service?.md

 category: post
 ---

-Transactions and forms - licenses - permits - digital conversations
+Online transactions are now common place, providing opertunaties for organisations to re-design legacy paper based forms.
+As well as oprtunaty this can also come with pressure.
+Paper forms do have some advantages over there digital replacemcents.

+ - They can be read from begining to end alowing users to uderstand exactly what isexcpected of them before begingin.

+  - They can be re-visited and or part completed alowing for users to gather information they may not have had to hand, without a complex save and return or pssword feature

+  - They can be edited and filled out in the order of the users choosing

+  For all of these reaons and more the stucture and question sequence of online form is hugley important.
+Getting it right can create a trusting un obstructive user experience.
+Getting it wrong can have a damaging effect on the relationship with the user.

+### So, how should you structure the form?

-<p>A well-thought-out form or service should flow naturally in the same way that a conversation would.
+<p>A well-thought-out form should flow naturally in the same way that a conversation would.
 Each new question put to the user should relate to the information they've already provided and progress in logical steps.
 The form should also flow from topic to topic, not jump sporadically from service choices to requests for user information.</p>

 <p>In most cases a form can be split into two topics:</p>

 <ol>
-  <li>The service - Options relating to the service the user requires, for example type or length of licence</li>
+  <li>The service - options relating to the service the user requires, for example length of licence or </li>
-  <li>The user - Information about the user required either by the organisation or to identify available products or permits or licences, for example date of birth or address</li>
+  <li>The user - information about the user required either by the organisation or to identify available products, permits or licences, for example date of birth or address</li>
 </ol>

 <p>So which should come first: the user or the service?</p>

 ## Service first

-<p>In user-centred design the users and their needs should always come first, therefore the form should aim to focus on the users' end goal.
+<p>In user-centred design the user and their needs should always come first, therefore the form should aim to focus on the users' end goal.
 Any additional questions should come at the end.</p>

 <img src="../assets/img/service-first.jpg" alt="Service first service flow">